NVIDIA/TensorRT/plugin/proposalLayerPlugin/README.md

 To enable support for a device with higher memory, calls to `sortPerClass`, `PerClassNMS` and `KeepTopKGather` can be modified in `proposalRefineBatchClassNMS` ([maskRCNNKernels.cu](https://github.com/NVIDIA/TensorRT/blob/main/plugin/common/kernels/maskRCNNKernels.cu)).

+## Limitations

+The attribute `prenms_topk` is capped at 1024 to support embedded devices with smaller shared memory capacity.

+To enable support for a device with higher memory, calls to `sortPerClass`, `PerClassNMS` and `KeepTopKGather` can be modified in `proposalRefineBatchClassNMS` ([maskRCNNKernels.cu](https://github.com/NVIDIA/TensorRT/blob/main/plugin/common/kernels/maskRCNNKernels.cu)).

 ## Additional resources

 The following resources provide a deeper understanding of the `ProposalLayer` plugin: